 Amy Fry accepted the role of Principal at St. Anthony of Padua School in July 2021.
 Mrs. Fry started her career in the Diocese of Arlington in 1995, teaching Middle School Language Arts at Queen of Apostles.
 She has also held leadership positions at St. Thomas More, St. Charles, and our own ECC campus of Corpus Christi School (as St. Anthony was known at the time).

 Mrs. Fry married a native Arlingtonian and Bishop Ireton graduate who moonlights as a beekeeper.
 They have four children (2 boys and 2 girls).
-Having 4 children does not qualify the Fry's as a big family by her standards, since Mrs. Fry is herself the youngest of twelve children.
+Mrs. Fry is herself the youngest of twelve children.
 She grew up in Lancaster, Ohio and earned her undergraduate degree in English and Drama at the University of Notre Dame ( Go Irish! ).
 Her Masters Degree is School Leadership and Supervision is from Marymount University.

 Mrs. Fry feels blessed to have the opportunity to lead such a caring school community, and has big plans for strengthening our wonderful school.